chinchi909/LuaBackend/README.md

 are not supported and it is recommended to use LuaFrontend concurrently with LuaBackend Hook to achieve this.

 ## Support
-Supports the PC Global versions of:
+Supports the PC Global and Japanese versions of:
 * Kingdom Hearts Final Mix
 * Kingdom Hearts Re: Chain of Memories
 * Kingdom Hearts II Final Mix
 * Kingdom Hearts Birth by Sleep Final Mix

+**Note**: Scripts seem to work fine on Japanese KH2 with the Global version offset already in the config file, though it is recognized as the Global version at the moment.

 Installation instructions are in [INSTALL.md](INSTALL.md).